aviriel/meetup-questionnaires/README.md

 **Processing**

-1. Compile and install *upload-questionnaires* jar-file to Alfresco Repo
+1. Compile and install *meetup-questionnaires* extensions to Alfresco
 2. Compile and install android app
 3. Create a site in Alfresco for the meetup and create a datalist (the datalist should be the first on the site, it is hard-coded)
 4. Start android app, enter following settings: Alfresco URL, username, password, site name